 If you’re looking for even more ideas, read Amanda’s post about entertaining toys for baby.

 An open-ended toy with lots of possibilities.
 These balls have different shapes, sizes, and textures.
 We toss them in the air and roll the back and forth, but also talk about their colors and line them up by size.
-These are great indoor/outdoor toys.
+Great indoor/outdoor toys!